diefenbach/django-lfc/docs/user/manage/portal.rst

 **Usage of images within content**

-One can use this images within every text field which has an WYSIWYG editor, e.g. the text portlet or the text field of a page.
+You can use this images within every text field which has an WYSIWYG editor, e.g. the text portlet or the text field of a page.
+To do that just follow these
+steps:

     1. Within the WYSIWYG editor click on the image button.
-    2. Besided the ``Image URL`` field click on the ``Browse`` button and select an image in the size you need it.
+    2. Beside the ``Image URL`` field click on the ``Browse`` button and select an image in the size you need it.
 Fill in ``Image Description`` and ``Title`` and click the "Insert"-button.

 Children
 ========

 Displays the direct children of the portal as a list.
-Here one can bulk edit (change position, active state, etc.) or delete objects.
+Here you can bulk edit (change position, active state, etc.) or delete objects.

 Portlets
 ========

-Here one can add global portlets of the site.
+Here you can add portlets to the site.

 :term:`Portlets` a pieces of content which are displayed in :term:`Slots` left and right of your page.